 How quickly will I feel better?

-For many people, a decrease in symptoms is seen during the build-up phase, within 3-6 months.
-For others, it may take as long as 12 months on the maintenance dose.
+Many patients feel better during the build-up phase of allergy shots, within 3-6 months.
+For others, it may take as long as 12 months of the maintenance dose.

 How long should I stay on allergy shots?